DEEPAK3690/LEARNING/07-Learning-References/Notes.md

 clustured index is have the address for the pafes in intermediate node in B tree structure

 non clusted index have the address for the pafes in intermediate node in B tree structure and additional node that have pointer to the exact data in data pages

+Without Index:
+→ Scan everything

+With Non-Clustered Index:
+→ Search index → Jump to row

+With Clustered Index:
+→ Data already sorted → Direct access

+INSERT row →
+Find correct position in index →
+Shift/rebalance tree →
+Write to disk

+Increased Storage Usage